CodeWithAnji/JSON-Tree-Visualizer/README.md

 An interactive web application built with **React**, **Vite**, **Tailwind CSS**, and **React Flow** that visualizes JSON data as a hierarchical tree structure.

-This project was created as part of the **APIWIZ Frontend SDE Role Assignment**.

 ## Features